 I actually only want to chat, but the part can do much more: You can make phone calls, make encrypted video calls.
 You can transfer files without a central server, directly from computer to computer and there are group chats.
 You can also share your screen if you need to help someone.

 It is important to know that every device you have installed Tox on currently has its own ID.
 There is nothing central about it.
 But if you have a mobile phone and a notebook, you can also share both IDs with your friends.
-And you can export your id and import it on another device.
-But you can't use it concurrently on both devices.

 What's up?
 A chat 1:1 and also a group chat work without problems.
 If you're only a couple, video telephony and calls work without problems, although the Mac couldn't set up the camera.
 For the fact that the whole thing runs without a central server, not bad at all.
 We also didn't have to change anything on our router, port releases or the like.
 Files were sent back and forth and screenshots were taken and sent.